QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/symmetric/index.md

 <div class="row row-cols-md-2 mt-3"><div>

-This is a caesar cipher, but split into blocs.
-The goal was to prevent frequency analysis, because a same letter will *most likely* be enciphered as different ciphertext letters.
+This is a Caesar cipher but split into blocs.
+The goal was to prevent frequency analysis because the same letter will *most likely* be enciphered as different ciphertext letters.

 <details class="details-n">
 <summary>Example of encryption/decryption</summary>